 - Set the value (points, percentage, complete/incomplete, etc.) for graded assignments.

-- Determine how students will submit turn-ins: on paper or online.
+- Determine how students will submit turn-ins: by upload, via text entry, etc.

 - Save and publish the assignment